-Converting 3rd Downs
+Why Are 3rd Downs Important?

-Depending on the amount of yards a team needs to get a first down, offenses will run either a pass or run play for the 1st down.
-When it is 3rd down and the offense needs more than three yards, they will almost always be running a passing play because a run is too risky.
-Alternatively, coaches will usually choose to run the ball on 3rd and short situations, although passing in short yardage scenarios is becoming more popular in the NFL.
+Depending on the number of yards a team needs to get a first down, offenses will run either a pass or run play for the first and second downs.
+When it is third down, and the offense needs more than three yards, they will almost always run a passing play.
+This is a good choice on third and long because run plays rarely result in large gains, especially if the defense has been good enough to stop previous run plays on first and second down.

 Alternatively, on third and short situations, when there are only a couple of yards to reach first down, coaches will usually choose to run the ball.
 However, passing in short-yardage scenarios is becoming more popular in the NFL as offenses are continually trying to trick defenses by going against the grain of common tactics.